balabanmetin/apples/README.md

 #### Output
 Output is a jplace file containing placement results for all queries.
 For more information about jplace files, please refer to Matsen et. al. (2012) [https://doi.org/10.1371/journal.pone.0031009](https://doi.org/10.1371/journal.pone.0031009).
 The output file can be specified using `-o` command.
 When output file is not specified, the result will be printed to the standard output.

+### !
+IMPORTANT NOTE !

+Backbone tree provided to APPLES has to have its branch lengths estimated using a distance based method such as minimum evolution.
+This is a requirement for getting good results.
+We recommend [FastTree2](http://www.microbesonline.org/fasttree/) for re-estimating branch lengths if the backbone tree is estimated using Maximum Likelihood based methods (e.g. RAxML, PASTA).
+Until we support re-estimation of branch lengths within APPLES, we are expecting the user to run the following  FastTree2 command explicitly before performing any placement:

+`FastTreeMP -nosupport -nt -nome -noml -log tree.log -intree backbone.nwk < ref.fa > minimum_evo_backbone.nwk`

+Then perform placement on the new tree:

+`run_apples.py -s ref.fa -q query.fa -t minimum_evo_backbone.nwk`